top-on/model-interaction-taxonomy/typology.md

 Finally, this review is summarized in a *typology of model interfaces*.

 ## Criteria of interface comparison
-Comparing existing interfaces is structured by the following design properties:
+Comparing existing interfaces is structured by the following binary design properties:

-1. What are working examples?
+1. Do working examples exist?
-2. Generates data for improvement?
+2. Is data for improvement generated?
-3. Actively addressing user?
+3. Is user addressed?
 4. Required skillful user?
 5. Detailed insight?
-6. Simplest IT-infrastructure?
+6. Does deployment require webserver?

 ## Review of interfaces with predictive models